 Keywords/themes: movement ecology, poisoning, breeding biology

-- Are the Vulture Safe Zones achieving the objective of improving the breeding success and population trends of South Africa’s threatened vultures?
+- Are the Vulture Safe Zones improving the breeding success and population trends of South Africa’s threatened vultures?

 - Using previous results of habitat suitability models, can we identify suitable and safe sites to support an active Bearded Vulture (Gypaetus barbatus) captive rearing and recovery programme?

 - Since 2006, the EWT has been coordinating the vulture tagging and resighting database in southern Africa.
 Using this long-term database, we would like to address the following questions: